Flight Delay Compensation

 We take on the responsibility of enforcing your right to compensation from the airline.

-To date, we have helped over five million passengers process airline compensation claims worth more than 160 million Euros in total reimbursement.
+To date, we have helped over 16 million passengers process their airline compensation claims.

 Suffered a flight delay recently?
 Don’t stress, follow our easy step-by-step guide on how to make the best out of the situation.